GiladShoham/share-compare/README.md

 *Disclaimer:*
 Some of this tools requires a massive refactor to apply on your own library.
 In this project we pre structured it in a way to best fit for each tool to save you this time and keep the instructions short as possible.
 We will talk about the refactor in the theoretical part.

+# Project structure
+This project composed from 2 packages:
+* react - a package that contain few different ui components (such as buttons)
+* utils - a package that contain few different utils components such as array manipulation, date utils etc'.

+The components are taken (copied) from OS projects such as react-foundation, date-fns, lodash, ramda.

 # Comparing factors
 In order to make the compare more organized we will focus on some common challenges, every one come to share a component library are faced.